 - Try to predict how desirable each outcome is for each player.

-- When you have the game tree mapped out, with all the possible moves and consequent outcomes, reason backwards in order to find the best moves for you to make.
+- When you have the game tree mapped out, with all the possible moves and consequent outcomes, reason backward in order to find the best moves for you to make.